yding25/URDF_models/README.md

 - Display each URDF model: [Colab Code](https://colab.research.google.com/drive/1qLF2JoN9AXtYcFIgmnK8p0TFTuGG0tEB?usp=sharing)

-### Note that Some of the models are sourced from the [pybullet-URDF-models](https://github.com/ChenEating716/pybullet-URDF-models) project
+### Acknowledgement

-- we would like to extend our gratitude to the author for their hard work.
+- Some of the models are sourced from the [pybullet-URDF-models](https://github.com/ChenEating716/pybullet-URDF-models) project, and we would like to extend our gratitude to the author for their hard work.

 - This repository is constantly updated and improved.💪💪💪